 How to submit the proposals

-- you should submit the proposal using the web form at kgmt-sp.appspot.com.
+- Proposals for MMT observation should be submitted using the web form at kgmt-sp.appspot.com.

 Submission using Web form